vuxcode/pr1-project-Urwa6/README.md

 > If i had more time i would make Hangman too:- Now i added a hangman too but unfortunately i don't have time to make it work rightnow before submission.
 > I did stick to the budget.
+Now i feel so proud of myself that i had noll knowledge of Programming before and Now i have built a game which is more than wow.
+THANKS to you Colin that you helped me alot in getting things straight.

 # User Guide